Africa (Roman province): History

-Rome's first province in northern Africa was established by the Roman Republic in 146 BC, following its conquest of Carthage by Scipio Aemilianus in the Third Punic War.
+Rome's first province in North Africa was established by the Roman Republic in 146 BC, following its conquest of Carthage by Scipio Aemilianus in the Third Punic War.

 Utica, which had sided with Rome against Carthage, was made the administrative capital.
 The remaining territory was left in the domain of the Berber Numidian king Massinissa.
-At this time, the Roman policy in Africa appears to have been to prevent a rival great power rising in Northwest Africa.
+At this time, the Roman policy in Africa appears to have been to prevent a rival great power rising in Western North Africa.